Tet Offensive: General offensive and uprising

 The offensives of 1968 had three distinct phases: Phase I, scheduled to begin on 31 January (though some attacks were launched prematurely on 30 January), would be a countrywide assault on the cities, conducted primarily by VC forces.
 Concurrently, a propaganda offensive to induce ARVN troops to desert and the South Vietnamese population to rise up against the government would be launched.
-If outright victory was not achieved, the battle might still lead to the creation of a coalition government and the withdrawal of the Americans.
+If outright victory was not achieved, it might still lead to the creation of a coalition government and the withdrawal of the Americans.
 If the general offensive failed to achieve these purposes, follow-up operations would be conducted to wear down the enemy and lead to a negotiated settlement.
 Phase II began on 5 May and Phase III on 17 August.

 Preparations for the offensive were already underway.
 The logistical build-up began in mid-year, and by January 1968, 81,000 tons of supplies and 200,000 troops, including seven complete infantry regiments and 20 independent battalions made the trip south on the Ho Chi Minh trail.
-This logistical effort also involved re-arming the VC with new AK-47 assault rifles and B-40 rocket-propelled grenade launchers, which granted them superior firepower over the ARVN.
+This logistical effort also involved re-arming the VC with new AK-47 assault rifles and B-40 rocket-propelled grenade launchers, which gave them superior firepower against the ARVN.
 To pave the way and to confuse the allies as to its intentions, Hanoi launched a diplomatic offensive.
 Foreign Minister Trinh announced on 30 December that Hanoi would rather than could open negotiations if the U.S. unconditionally ended Operation Rolling Thunder, the bombing campaign against North Vietnam.
-This announcement provoked a flurry of diplomatic activity (which amounted to nothing) during the last weeks of the year.
+This announcement provoked a flurry of diplomatic activity during the last weeks of the year.

-South Vietnamese and U.S. military intelligence estimated that PAVN/VC forces in South Vietnam during January 1968 totaled 323,000 men, including 130,000 PAVN regulars, 160,000 VC and members of the infrastructure, and 33,000 service and support troops.
+South Vietnamese military intelligence estimated PAVN/VC forces in South Vietnam at the end of 1967 totaled 323,000 men, including 130,000 regulars (this figure did not distinguish PAVN from VC), 160,000 guerrillas and members of the infrastructure, and 33,000 service and support troops.
 They were organized into nine divisions composed of 35 infantry and 20 artillery or anti-aircraft artillery regiments, which were, in turn, composed of 230 infantry and six sapper battalions.

+MACV intelligence estimated total PAVN/VC forces in January 1968, on the eve of the offensive, at 225,346, of whom 55,744 were in PAVN units, and another 10,000 to 12,000 were North Vietnamese serving in Viet Cong units.
+This total included 115,016 regulars, 72,605 guerrillas, and 37,725 service and support troops.
+MACV believed the infrastructure had a strength of 84,000, but did not include these in the figure it called "grand total."
+Including the infrastructure would have raised the total to 309,346.

+MACV decided long afterward that its January 1968 figures had been serious underestimates, and that actual PAVN/VC strength (not including infrastructure) in January 1968 had been 287,465, of which 155,945 were regulars.